-Pregnancy is a very critical point for the mother and developing fetus.
-Certain food ingredients are consumed with no need for alarm when a mother is not pregnant.
-However, during the developmental stages of an embryo to a fetus to an infant, mothers are advised to be cautious of what they put into their body, including anything that may have fluoride in it.
+Pregnancy is such a critical point for mom-to-be and developing fetus.
+Certain food ingredients are consumed with no need for alarm during pregnancy.
+Still, pregnant women are advised to be cautious of what they put into their body, including anything that may have fluoride in it.

-Therefore, if fluoride can produce all of these problems for people in general, what problems can it potentially have for a mother who’s expecting?
-What problems can it have for an unborn child?
+If fluoride can produce all of these problems for people in general, what problems can it potentially have for a mother who’s expecting?
+What problems can it have for the child him or herself?

 Fluoride is known to fight cavities and tooth decay, while strengthening teeth.
 Many expecting parents are concerned with the health and development of their children.
 Many are told that fluoride intake during pregnancy will help fight cavities and improve the development of teeth during the first few years of their children’s life.
 What type of evidence or studies back up this controversy?
 When a well known expert such as Professor A.K.
 Susheela states her studies with supporting evidence, it is difficult to argue any other evidence of a here say.
 According to Professor A.K.
 Susheela, “Dental caries is not a fluoride related disease, it is a bacterial disease, which can be prevented if oral hygiene practises are promoted and calcium and vitamin C in the diet are given in adequate quantum to the child even before birth through maternal diet.”